nerdammer/spark-hbase-connector/README.md

 ## Reading from HBase (Basic)

 Reading from HBase is easier.
-Remember to import the implicit conversion:
+Remember to import the implicit conversions:

 ```scala
 import it.nerdammer.spark.hbase._